On the local extension of Killing vector fields in electrovacuum spacetimes: Unique continuation of the Killing vector field

+Let $(M, g)$ be an electrovacuum spacetime.
+Let $Z$ be a vector field defined on any open set $O$ of $M$.
+We recall that $Z$ is called a Killing vector field if the Lie derivative of the metric tensor $g$ of $M$ with respect to $Z$ vanishes.
+We assume in addition that the Killing vector field $Z$ preserves the electromagnetic tensor $F$ in the open domain $O$, i.e. \bea \mathcal{L}_Z g=0, \ \ \mathcal{L}_Z F=0 \ \ \text{in $O$} \eea

+We also recall by standard arguments (see for example Lemma 3 of \cite{Nomizu}) that a Killing vector field defined on a connected open set is uniquely determined by its values and the value of its covariant derivative at any single point of the connected open set.\footnote{This fact is implied by the Killing equation being a second order ordinary differential equation for the vector field.}

-\begin{defn} A domain $O \subset M$ is said to be strongly null convex at a boundary point $p \in \partial O$ if it admits a defining smooth function $h:U \to \mathbb{R}$ with $U$ an open neighborhood of $p$ in $M$, $D h(p) \neq 0$ such that $O \cap U=\{ x \in U: h(x)<0\}$ and for any $X \neq 0 \in T_p(M)$ for which $g(X,X)=g(X,D h)=0$. \end{defn} We observe that this definition does not depend on the defining function $h$, and it is automatically satisfied if the metric $g$ is Riemannian.
+\begin{defn} A domain $O \subset M$ is said to be strongly null convex at a boundary point $p \in \partial O$ if it admits a defining smooth function\footnote{We observe that this definition does not depend on the defining function $h$, and it is automatically satisfied if the metric $g$ is Riemannian.
 It is satisfied also when the metric is Lorentzian and $\partial O$ is spacelike.
-On the contrary it is never satisfied if $\partial O$ is null.
-This condition imposes interesting restrictions only when the hypersurface is timelike.
+On the other hand, it is never satisfied if $\partial O$ is null.
+This condition imposes interesting restrictions only when the hypersurface is timelike. } $h:U \to \mathbb{R}$ with $U$ an open neighborhood of $p$ in $M$, $D h(p) \neq 0$ such that $O \cap U=\{ x \in U: h(x)<0\}$ and for any $X \neq 0 \in T_p(M)$ for which $g(X,X)=g(X,D h)=0$. \end{defn}

-As already pointed out in the Introduction, under more restrictive assumptions a similar result to Theorem \ref{Theorem} was proven in \cite{PinYu}.
-In this paper we present a more geometric proof that generalizes the one in \cite{PinYu}, exactly as the proof in \cite{ExtensionRicciFlat} extends the one in \cite{Hawking's} in the case of Ricci flatness.
-In particular, this proof is valid for all pseudo-Riemannian manifolds, of all dimensions, which verify the Einstein equation (\ref{Einsteineq}), and the vector field $Z$ is not required to be tangent to $\partial O$ in a neighborhood of $p$.
-This paper presents the same procedure of \cite{ExtensionRicciFlat}, generalizing it to the electrovacuum spacetimes.